mkbhs/natoptim/README.md

 # NatOptim
 ## Nature-Inspired Optimization Library for C++
 NatOptim is an open source C++ library for solving optimization problems by using nature-inspired algorithms.
-It can be used to solve non-linear unconstrained optimization problems.
+It can be used to solve general non-linear unconstrained optimization problems.

 ### Installation